Shanibudi/FatTree-Network-Topology-Generation-and-Analysis/README.md

 The number of supported hosts increases cubically with the switch port count.
 For example, increasing k from 4 to 8 results in an eightfold increase in host capacity, demonstrating the excellent scalability of the fat-tree design.
 This behavior highlights why fat-tree topologies are widely adopted in large-scale data centers — they allow significant expansion without redesigning the network architecture.

+A plot demonstrating this experiment can be found at plots/hosts_vs_ports.png.

 [1] M. Al-Fares, A. Loukissas, and A. Vahdat, “A scalable, commodity data center network architecture,” SIGCOMM Comput.
 Commun.
 Rev., vol. 38, no. 4, pp. 63–74, 2008.